 The scheme will need to take account of the national changes to the scheme under the Public Pensions Services Act 2013.
-Under the Act, the calculation of benefits under the Local Government Pension Scheme will alter in relation to service after 31 March 2014.
-The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings schemes to pay pensions and other benefits to certain public servants.
+Under the Act, the Local Government Pension Scheme may not provide benefits to service after 31 March 2014.
+The Act provides for scheme regulations to be made within a common framework, to establish new career average revalued earnings (CARE) schemes to pay pensions and other benefits to certain public servants.

-The Authority anticipated to pay £1.065m expected contributions to the Local Government Pension scheme in 2014-15.
-For the Firefighters' Pension Scheme in the year to 31 March 2015, the projected benefit net cashflow is £11.780m.
+The Authority anticipated to pay £1.022m expected contributions to the Local Government Pension scheme in 2015-16.
+For the Firefighters' Pension Scheme in the year to 31 March 2016, the projected benefit net cashflow is £11.990m.